school510587/BrlIMEHelper/readme.md

 #### Keyboard Mapping

-The option corresponds to the configuration of keyboard layout in IME native input conversion mode.
+The user must keep the option consistent with the keyboard mapping configuration in IME native input conversion mode to ensure that the addon should work.
+Note that the custom keyboard mapping is not supported currently.

 #### Allow dot-by-dot braille input via numpad during braille keyboard simulation
 If checked, the user can input braille cells dot by dot via the numpad with Num Lock on.